 Approval of the satisfactory completion of all training elements of the Residency by the Education and Residency Committee is required to be admitted to the Certifying Examination.
-To allow sufficient time for evaluation before the certifying exam the latest acceptable date of submission of the final annual progress report and pertinent documentation is 4 weeks before the scheduled beginning of the certifying exam.
+To allow sufficient time for evaluation before the certifying exam the latest acceptable date of submission of the final annual progress report and pertinent documentation is one month before the scheduled beginning of the certifying exam.

-5.5 Letters of Reference
+5.5 Letter of Reference

-A letter of reference should be provided by the Primary Supervisor, sent directly in electronic format to the administrative office of the College.
-Requests by the Resident for reference letters from the Primary Supervisor should be made early enough to assure arrival with the administrative secretary on or before the application closing date.
+A letter of reference should be provided by the primary supervisor, sent directly in electronic format to the administrative office of the College on or before 1st of May of the year of anticipated examination.
+Requests by the resident for reference letters from the primary supervisor should be made early enough to assure arrival with the administrative secretary on or before the application closing date.

-Reference letters must document the following:
+The reference letter must document the following:

-- a) Verification that the applicant has a good moral and ethical standing in the profession - b) Verification of the training programme and level of supervision. - c) Verification that the case reports are exclusively the work of the Resident, except for the expected collaboration in the first case report. - d) Verification of the applicant's proficiency, judgement and competence as a specialist and her/his academic readiness to sit the examination.
+- a) Verification that the applicant has a good moral and ethical standing in the profession - b) Verification of the training programme and level of supervision. - c) Verification that the case reports are exclusively the work of the resident, except for the expected collaboration in the first case report. - d) Verification of the applicant's proficiency, judgement and competence as a specialist and her/his academic readiness to sit the examination.